-The Medication Procedures of the Omaha Public Schools prohibit administration of any medication or self-administration by a student without a written order from a licensed prescriber.
-No unauthorized medication (including Tylenol, cough drops, Advil, antacids, etc.) shall be administered by the school nurse or other school personnel without a written order from a licensed prescriber.
+The Medication Procedures of the Omaha Public Schools prohibit administration of any medication by school staff or self-administration by a student without a written order from a licensed prescriber.
+No unauthorized medication (including Tylenol, cough drops, Advil, antacids, etc.) shall be administered by the school nurse or other trained school personnel without a written order from a licensed prescriber.
 It is the responsibility of the parent/guardian to provide updated medication orders annually and as changes occur.
 Medication orders must be completed by a health care provider and signed by the parent/guardian.
 When a student must take medication, these procedures will be adhered to:

-The school has in writing a statement from a licensed prescriber which includes the student's name, the name of the medication, dosage, route, frequency/ time of administration, and the date of the order.
-The statement must be signed by the legal prescriber.
+- The school has a written, signed order from a licensed prescriber which includes the student's name, the name of the medication, dosage, route, frequency/ time of administration, and the date of the order. - The parent/guardian shall provide a written statement that authorizes school personnel to administer the medication as ordered by the health care provider.